cuernodegazpacho/legotrain/README.md

 Currentlly these special configurations may not work properly because most of the recent development work focused on the two-train configuration.

+#### Color LED signals

+The train hub LED is used to convey status information about the train.
+The implemented signals are:

+- **solid color** - this is the color used when calling the constructor for the particular _Train_ subclass.
+It is used to identify the train.
+When the train is moving and its status is normal, that is the color it displays.
+- **blinking** between the train color and orange - this signals that the train is stopped and waiting for control inputs, either from the control script or the handset.
+- **green** - the train received a start command from the control script and is free to move (simulates the train engineer seeing a green light).
+- **red** - the train received a start command from the control script but is not free to move (simulates the train engineer seeing a red light)

 ### Track